 MBR can only use the storage space up to 2TB, that means anything larger, the rest disk space would be indicated as unallocated and unusable.
 Isn’t it a complete waste of your disk capacity?
 You can see that all though MBR can offer the basic features a user requires, its days are numbered due to the limitation of how much hard disk space it can access.

 The replacement for MBR is GPT or GUID Partition table.
 GPT supports 128 partitions without the need to change an existing partition into an extended partition like MBR requires.
 GPT supports hard disks sizes in Zettabytes.
 The actual amount varies depending on what size the hard disk manufacturer makes the sectors on the hard disk, but either way a Zettabyte is a lot of data.
 Currently with Terabyte hard disks on the market, first a Petabyte and Exabyte hard disks need to be made before we get close to a Zettabyte hard disk.

 And for GPT, there is no such disk capacity limitation.
 Technically, it provides 64 bits for logical block addresses that allow GUID Partition Table to support up to 9.4 Zettabyte for the disk capacity.
 In simple words, the GPT partitioning style has no real-world limitation and allow you to utilize the full storage of the disk.

-This is one of the most crucial factors that determine how significantly each partition way performs in terms of securing data in the disk.
+This is one of the most crucial factors while comparing MBR vs GPT.
+It determine how significantly each partition performs in terms of securing data in the disk.